resgateio/resgate/README.md

 ## Hello world example

 A simple example of a service exposing a single resource, `exampleService.myModel`, and client application that accesses the resource.
-For more in depth information on how to write services, see the [RES-Service protocol documentation](https://github.com/jirenius/resgate/blob/master/resprotocol.md).
 For a more extensive example, see the [Resgate Test App](https://github.com/jirenius/resgate-test-app).

 ### Service (Node.js)

-Because of the simplicity of the RES-Service protocol, a service can be created without the need of a library.
+Because of the simplicity of the [RES-Service protocol](docs/res-service-protocol.md), a service can be created without the need of a library.
 We can just subscribe and publish directly to the NATS server.
 The example below uses Node.js, but [all kinds of languages](https://nats.io/download/) are supported.

 Create an empty folder and install the *nats* client: